The Supersonic Project: Shining Light on SIGOs - a New Formation Channel for Globular Clusters: Discussion

 The separation of SIGOs and DM/G in the luminosity-radius parameter space (e.g., Figure \ref{fig:lumvsmass}) highly resembles the magnitude-radius separation parameter space of present-day, local, globular clusters and sub-groups separation \citep[e.g.,][see their figure 6]{mcconnachie12}.
 Thus, we may speculate on how SIGOs and DM/G objects will be observed today.
 Assuming a burst-like star formation before reionization ($z=10$), we adopt an initial mass function (IMF) for the objects.
 In particular, we adopt a top-heavy IMF for the SIGOs\footnote{Following \citet{decressin+07}, we use a piecewise IMF, with low mass end ($0.1\msun < M < 0.8\msun$) is given by a lognormal form and above $0.8\msun$ it is given by a top heavy power law with slope $x=0.55$.
 Note that using a Salpeter slope for the SIGOs IMF did not significantly affect the results.} following \citet{decressin+07}, and a Salpeter IMF for the DM/G. We then calculate the fraction of spectral types of stars that evolve along the main sequence.
 The majority of the stars that survive to present-day then will be G and K type stars, as well as red giants.
 Given this population, we subtract their various bolometric corrections.
 We can then roughly estimate each object's visual bolometric magnitude.
 We also estimate that the observed stellar cluster that formed within the SIGOs corresponding to the highest density peak which is, typically smaller than $R_{\rm max}$.
 Thus, we adopt the $R_{\rm min}$ for the observed value.
 Our order of magnitude estimations are presented in Figure \ref{fig:SIGOmag}.
 We also over-plot the region of the parameter space that is associated with globular clusters (red box) and Andromeda and the Milky Way sub groups (blue area) \citep{mcconnachie12}.
 Heuristically, the SIGOs are consistent with the absolute visual magnitudes of present-day, local, globular clusters.
-The agreement between our rough estimates and the observations is very encouraging.
+Although the SIGOS in this simulation only contain primordial gas, we speculate that some self-enrichment or second population formation mechanism (such as pericenter passage of orbits about the nearest DM halo may contribute to the nonzero metallicity in metal-poor GC).
+Further simulations including explicitly star formation (and the associated metal enrichment) are needed to address this.
+Nevertheless, the agreement between our rough estimates and the observations is very encouraging.